 Politics is the study of the way power and influence are distributed within society and how this affects decision making within and among countries and states.

-You will study a wide variety of topics within the discipline of politics including courses in international relations, political theory and British politics.
+You will study a wide variety of topics including courses in international relations, political theory and British politics.
 You will have the opportunity to take part in our growing study abroad programme.

-You will think about ethical questions such as the role and limits of state power, the nature of “just war”, conflict and political violence, and the obligations that one state has to another.
-You will also consider empirical questions such as what are the causes of war, under what conditions do states cooperate to address common problems such as global warming, human rights violations and development, and how influential are non-state actors.
+You will think about ethical questions such as the role and limits of state power, the nature of a "good society" and the obligations that one state has to another.
+You will also consider empirical questions such as how we explain differences in political institutions and culture, and the relations between nation-states in the international system.

-- Comparative politics in a globalising world explores and compares different countries to introduce students to the variety of political regimes that exist in the contemporary international system.
+Introduction to comparative politics explores and compares different countries to introduce students to the variety of political regimes that exist in the contemporary international system.

 You will also study other subjects in years 1 and 2: see Flexible degrees.